Andrew McCutchen Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA among all league pitching staffs (4.15).
+- The Cubs have the 13th-ranked team ERA across all MLB pitching staffs (4.13).

-- Cubs pitchers combine to allow the sixth-fewest home runs in baseball (65 total, one per game).
+- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (67 total, one per game).

-- The righty last pitched on Thursday against the Los Angeles Angels, when he tossed 5 1/3 innings, allowing four earned runs while giving up five hits.
+- The left-hander last appeared on Friday against the Los Angeles Angels, when he went six innings, allowing two earned runs while giving up seven hits.

-- In 10 games this season, the 31-year-old has amassed a 6.80 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .287 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.